Adventure of the Dancing Men Analysis

 The Dancing Men, he succeeds at his stated mission of finding the cause of the figures, but fails in the more important mission of protecting his client's life.

 There are only two stories in the Sherlock canon where his client loses his life.
-(We won't tell which other story was the other one so we don't spoil outcomes for new readers.)
+(We won't disclose the other so we don't spoil outcomes for new readers.)

 Preventing This Outcome